GLOBAL MARKETS-Shares, euro lifted by ECB aid plan optimism

 By Leah Schnurr

-Global markets have enjoyed a strong run this week after the European Central Bank indicated it may start buying government bonds again to ease the pressure on Spain and Italy, albeit under strict conditions that have yet to be fully worked out.
+Global markets have enjoyed a strong run this week after the European Central Bank promised to buy bonds to ease the pressure on Spain and Italy, albeit under strict conditions that have yet to be fully worked out.

 Investors are also watching to see if the Federal Reserve will take any fresh measures to bolster the U.S. economy.
 Boston Federal Reserve Bank President Eric Rosengren on Tuesday repeated his call for the central bank to expand monetary policy, saying the economy is only treading water and inflation is not a problem.